-The support page for Coins contains the latest user guide and sample import CSV to try, advisory notes, new features wishlist, release integrity and uninstall instructions.
+The support page for Coins contains the latest user guide and sample import CSV to try, advisory notes, release integrity and uninstall instructions.

 Links to archives of older user guides and an app change log can be found at the bottom of the page.

-The following resources are available for the current version 1.15 of Coins;
+The following resources are available to download for the current version 1.15 of Coins;

 You may need to unzip this sample CSV file before importing.